Manufacturer Service & Warranty.

 - CLR (Ceiling Light Rejecting): Effectively blocks ambient light from the top, offering an exceptional viewing angle, especially advantageous for side viewing.

 - Fresnel Daylight Extreme: Effectively blocks ambient light from the left, right, and top, providing a brilliantly bright image, albeit with a slightly narrower viewing angle.
+Fresnel technology is an ALR (Ambient-Light-Rejecting) and CLR (Ceiling-Light-Rejecting) combined.

 Distinct Advantages Over Traditional TV Displays: